By Otto Rock

 I respectfully disagree with Dr. Faber’s views.
 In my view, we are a smarter, more capable society when we are all embraced for who we are and what we can bring to the table.
 I like to think that if the concept of diversity and inclusiveness was in place 200 years ago (and admittedly we still have a ways to go as a society), that perhaps our world would be in a much better place than it is right now.
 To suggest that a majority group established to a large degree on institutionalized discrimination, racism and oppression was somehow “beneficial” in any way to a society (economic, political or otherwise as Dr. Faber suggested in his comments) is puzzling to me.
 I am still a little shocked and embarrassed to know that a board member of a company I was so proud of working for could have these views.

-Actions speak louder than words, and clearly, the way Sprott responded to this matter shows me that this is truly home.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Actions speak louder than words, and clearly, the way Sprott responded to this matter shows me that this is truly home.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.